Skip to Content

 Leave the car unlocked, and get hold of a small waterproof, depth-safe pod to take your keys on the dive in your BCD pocket.
 These can often be rented or purchased from dive shops on the island.

-What can I do on my surface interval?
+What can I do on my surface intervals?

-As much as it pains us being above the surface, we have to take that last day to decompress before flying away from our holiday destination.
-Luckily, Bonaire has some beautiful attractions above water as well as below!
+As much as it pains us being above the surface, we have to take that last day to decompress!
+Luckily, Bonaire has some beautiful attractions above water as well as below.

-The island’s donkey sanctuary is a fun way to while away half a day, so be sure to pick up some carrots and pay them a visit.
+The island’s donkey sanctuary is a fun way to while away half a day, so be sure to pick up some carrots.
 If you’re seeking something a little more thrilling, the less sheltered south east corner of the island is home to Lac Bay which is a hotspot for windsurfers.

-To explore a little more of the local culture, head up to the small town of Rincón – the oldest settlement in the Dutch Caribbean.
+To explore a little more of the local culture, head up to the small town of Rincón.
+This is the oldest settlement in the Dutch Caribbean.
 Don’t leave without trying the unique local tipple, cactus liqueur.

 So what are you waiting for?
-Book that flight, share your Bonaire plans with our wonderful Facebook group, and show off your Instagram photos by tagging us @girlsthatscuba!
+Book that flight and share your Bonaire plans with our Facebook group!